-- 1: element label - 2-4: impulse on nonsmooth node in global ref. frame - 5-7: position of nonsmooth node in global ref. frame - 8-10: velocity of nonsmooth node in global ref. frame if verbose, also:

-- 11-13: constraint reaction between multibody node and nonsmooth node - 14: norm of the impulse reaction normal to the contact plane - 15: number of active constraints during step
+- 2-4: impulse on nonsmooth node in global ref. frame - 5-7: position of nonsmooth node in global ref. frame - 8-10: velocity of nonsmooth node in global ref. frame - 11-13: constraint reaction between multibody node and nonsmooth node - 14: norm of the impulse reaction normal to the contact plane - 15: number of active constraints during step if verbose, also: